Inside My Portfolio: What I Hold And Why

 Who doesn't want a current yield running 7.5% to 8.25% with a discount to par value adding extra call protection?

 I'm currently hunting for another position in preferred shares.
 Due to poor liquidity, execution is always questionable.
 Investors should stick to limit orders.
-I also stick to strong price targets so I can be excited each time I get execution because I know I'm buying in at price and yield where I feel very comfortable with the investment.
+I also stick to strong price targets, so I can be excited each time I get execution because I know I'm buying in at price and yield where I feel very comfortable with the investment.

 Cash

-I may add some additional cash to my portfolio and as always I may buy or sell anything as changes occur in both share prices and my outlook on the investment.
+I may add some additional cash to my portfolio, and as always, I may buy or sell anything as changes occur in both share prices and my outlook on the investment.

 Want to Know More About Mortgage REITs and Preferred Shares?